qualified/stateful/README.md

 end
 ```

 So what is going on here?
 The `state_event` method is being passed the event name, which causes both the `publish` and `publish!` methods to be created.
 Additionally there is a new instance method available that is called `transition_to_state(new_state)`.
-When this method is invoked it will in turn call either `change_state(new_state, :publish)` or `change_state!(new_state, :published)`.
+When this method is invoked it will in turn call either `change_state(new_state, :publish)` or `change_state!(new_state, :published)

-Note that `transition_to_state` is only meant to be called while one of the the event methods (in this example either `publish` or `publish!`) are being invoked.
+**Note** that `transition_to_state` is only meant to be called while one of the the event methods (in this example either `publish` or `publish!`) are being invoked.
 Calling this method any other time will raise an error.

+**Also note** that currently `state_event` does not support handling method arguments.
+This is a planned feature but for now, if you need to support both bang and non-bang versions than you will need to use the lower level `change_state` method.

 ## Contributing